 KELLY MCEVERS, HOST:

-KNOWLES: Thank you.
+HERBERT: Thank you, Ari.
+Good luck to you.
 Transcript provided by NPR, Copyright NPR.